strexx/Ultimate-Frisbee-App/README.md

 What are the most important cases of the users for this app?

 #### Must haves
-1. As a user I want to have real-time updates about a match or multiple matches that I'm interested in.
+1. As a user I want to view real-time scores about a match or multiple matches that I'm interested in.
 2. As a user I want to have an overview of matches that have been finished, are being played right now or that are upcoming.
 3. As a user I want to update the score of my (favourite) team(s).
+4. As a user I want to follow my favourite teams
 4. As a scorekeeper of a game I want to confirm the final score, so he score can be updated in the system (Leaguevine API).
 5. As a scorekeeper I want to see the matches that are relevent to me.

 #### Could haves
-1. As a user I want to follow my favourite teams
-2. As a user I want to be notified if my favourite team scores
+1. As a user I want to be notified if my favourite team scores
-3. As a scorekeeper I want to have an overview of all the relevent teams I need to keep the score for.
+2. As a scorekeeper I want to have an overview of all the teams that I need to keep the scores for.

 ### Design challenges
 During this project there were the following design challenges: